The Value of Critically Appraised Literature

 of the information.

-While there are various appraisal tools and worksheets available to appraise the
+While there are various appraisal tools and worksheets available to appraise the literature, the basic premise involves answering three general questions:

 Critical appraisal can be an informal endeavor where a clinician evaluates the quality of one